Hola 👋

 Don’t Miss Restaurants:

-• Samui Thai – Sometimes you just need to mix it up, and good Thai food in Costa Rica is just that.
-We love their Pad Thai and Samiu Sling cocktails.
+- Samui Thai – Sometimes you just need to mix it up, and good Thai food in Costa Rica is just that.
+We love their Pad Thai and Samui Sling cocktails.

-• La Luna – The only restaurant on this list that we haven’t eaten at.
-Our friends just visited Manuel Antonio and said this was the nicest meal they had over their 2-week trip.
+- La Luna – The only restaurant on this list that we haven’t eaten at.
+Our friends visited Manuel Antonio recently and said this was the nicest meal they had over their 2-week trip.
+Let us know what you think!

-• Ape Eclectic Social Bar – A funky cocktail bar with light bites.
-We normally end the day with a nightcap here.
+- Ape Eclectic Social Bar – A funky cocktail bar with light bites.
+We usually end the day with a nightcap here.

 Our Itinerary